Irwin-S/php-dev-sandbox/README.md

 CSS Template: https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/

+WP Dashboard:
+If we want to get a preview of our archive
+ 1) Posts
+    i) Categories
+    ii) Hover over "uncategorized or archive name" iii) View

 Note: Usually WP function that start with "the" are typically self-echoing
       For "get" these typically need to be echoed (Does not apply to get_head/footer)